bdwilson/security-guidance/SecurityChecklist.md

 anything protected by your phone number or linked to SMS.
 Even if they guess your name and password, they will still need your PIN to access and make changes to your account.

+Apple iOS users now have the option to enable [Lockdown Mode](https://support.apple.com/en-us/105120) on their iOS devices.
+Lockdown Mode is an optional, extreme protection that’s designed for the very few individuals who, because of who they are or what they do, might be personally targeted by some of the most sophisticated digital threats.
+Most people are never targeted by attacks of this nature, so this is overkill for most and may impact your day to day too much for most to enable.

 ## Secure your Child's Devices
 **This section is a work in progress; these items should also be considered advanced.
 These tools are not meant to replace talking to your children about their security and what you're doing to protect them as a parent.**